 If you’re wondering if your vaginal discharge is abnormal either due to a hormone imbalance or an infection, here’s what I’d recommend:

-3. I've done a lot of research and identified 10 most effective home remedies for yeast and other vaginal infections.
+3. Check out the 10 most effective home remedies for yeast and other vaginal infections based on my extensive research.
 Many ladies have found them very helpful.